gunaprsd/gunaprsd.github.io/research.md

 <ul>
   <br>
   <li><b>STRIFE: A Novel Transactional Engine</b><br>
   STRIFE aims to avoid concurrency control by intelligently scheduling transactions.
+STRIFE adopts a micro-batch architecture: transactions are grouped into small batches and each executed on multiple cores as a single unit.
+We cluster the batch into many conflict-free clusters such that no two transactions from different clusters have a conflicting access to any data item.
+Additionally, STRIFE identifies and collects some transactions that access data items from more than one conflict-free cluster into a separate residual cluster to help increase parallelism.Execution happens in two phases: conflict-free clusters are executed concurrently, each on a single core without any concurrency control, followed by residual transactions executed concurrently with some serializable concurrency control.
 STRIFE outperforms most traditional protocols for high contention workloads on an average by 2x (up to 5x) in throughput, while maintaining an end-to-end latency of 10s of milliseconds.
   </li>
   <br>
   <li><b>FASTER: A Concurrent Key-Value Store</b><br>